Above: 18-h forecast of HRRR surface smoke (left) and HRRR total colum integrated smoke (right) valid 1800 UTC 15 September 2020.

 The HRRR was developed to serve users needing frequently-updated high-resolution short- range weather forecasts, especially those in the US severe weather forecasting community.
 The model is run over the CONUS every hour of the day; it is integrated to 48 hours for the 00/06/12/18 UTC cycles and to 18 hours for every other cycle.
 The HRRR Alaska sector is run every third hour; it is integrated to 48 hours for the 00/06/12/18 UTC cycles and to 18 hours for the 03/09/15/21 UTC cycles.

-The HRRR web site at ESRL has hourly displays of all products produced by the system, documentation, and other information.
+The HRRR web site at the NOAA Global Systems Laboratory has hourly displays of all products produced by the system, documentation, and other information.

 HRRR History at NCEP:

-The December 2, 2020 implementation will be the last HRRR upgrade at NCEP.
+The December 2, 2020 implementation was the last HRRR upgrade at NCEP.
 Development is underway on the future Rapid Refresh Forecast System (RRFS), a convection-allowing ensemble forecast system with this projected configuration:

 - Based on the limited area FV3 dynamic core